maxbarrett/valideater/README.md

 * Radio buttons
 The `data-valideater` attribute must be on a wrapping parent element, so as not to interfere with other unrelated radio buttons in the form.

-* Date of birth
-Needs work...

-* Over18
-Also needs TLC...

 * Postcode
 Containsspace improvement required